 Calling all the elevator references we found in the phone book (the internet was still pretty new), we were disappointed in the response - or lack of response we got from inquiries made with elevator companies.
 To make a long story short, we found an elevator company that was not yet doing business in California.
 They were a major manufacturer in the Southeast but had not expanded into California.

 Between 1999 and 2002, we built out home with an elevator from that company.
 The effort was so successful and rewarding, we were offered the opportunity to represent that company in California as a dealer.
 Incorporating our business in 2003, we now have several hundred customers throughout Northern California.
-In the time following, we have expanded our offering to include stairlifts and platform (wheelchair) lifts.
+More recently we have become the residential elevator company selected to supply our elevators to major homebuilders.

 Our key value has been to treat each of our customers the way we felt we should have been treated.